 Use a High-Quality, Professional Photograph

-If you love more than one of your photographs, safe a few for future profile updates with fresh pics.
+If you love more than one of your photographs, save a few for future profiles updated with fresh pics.

 Review and Edit Your Work

 Use editing programs like Microsoft Word, Apple Pages, or Grammarly.com to check for misspellings, grammar errors, and sentence structure.